timurista/senior-web-dev-course/robofriends/README.md

 if you add, ask yourself DO I need this? justify it which improves value of the product.
 Think of dev teams, will they benefit from this?
 Is frustration worth it...

+## What and why bundler?
+Need something to minify and maintain the javascript files into one.
+They can optimize images, and maximize delivery of images for the file.
+Webpack was doing stuff under the hood.
+Still want to know how things work under the hood.
+THe big three right now are parcel, webpack, and rollup.js

+rollupjs is good with tree shaking, throwing out code you don't need.

+zero config for parcel, a bit easier to get setup.

+- webpack most likely setup for big projects
+- parcel is small project just need to get up and going.
+- rollup is more own npm module

+but things change so rapidly.
+When you have an issue, know what it does so you can read through doc config and read through it.

+> time is better spent write better tests, don't spend too much time learning how to do configuration.